eugenia1984/english/glossary.md

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

+- **sleep cycle** refers to the natural pattern of sleep, including different stages the body goes through while sleeping.
+For example: ``A good sleep cycle is vital for restful sleep``, meaning: refers to a healthy pattern of sleep.

 - **small**: means not big, often with fewer employees or less money.
 For example: She works for a small company.

 - **stand up** refers to the action of rising from a sitting position.